Frequently Asked Questions

 What is the application process?

 Once you’ve submitted an application form for your chosen walk, we’ll arrange a time to chat.
 This is your opportunity to learn more about us — and ours to learn more about you and what you’re looking to get out of the experience.
-If we agree it’s a fit, we’ll ask you to pay a deposit to secure your place, with the balance due within 30 days.
+If we all agree it’s a good fit and we offer you a place, we’ll ask you to pay a deposit to accept place, with the balance due within 30 days of acceptance.

 What is the cancellation policy?